Before jumping into this Boston travel guide, I have good news and bad news.

 The tourists mostly end up going out around Downtown as this area has the most things to do at night in Boston.
 The Theater District/Chinatown hosts the majority of the city’s nightclubs and is particularly rowdy.

 Nearby Faneuil Hall gets plenty of action too.
-Boylon, Canal, and Newbury Streets are also active, though you’d be hard pressed not to find a busy street in Downtown Boston on the weekend.
+Boylon, Canal, and Newbury Street are also active, though you’d be hard-pressed not to find a busy street in Downtown Boston on the weekend.

 Students tend to hang out around the college campuses and student housing neighborhoods.
 Allston, a well-known student suburb, has lots of cheap drinks for those poor students.